AlbertoGudinoOchoa/Forecasting/README.md

 ## Error Analysis

-Implemented in `Error Analysis`.

 NRMSE was used as the main metric because it supports comparison across hierarchy levels with different sales volumes.
+Implemented in `error_analysis`.

 The analysis includes: